 - Use bread flour if you can because it has more protein and will give the crust a nice chewy texture.
 If you don’t have bread flour, you can just use all-purpose.

 Just add your favorite toppings, and that’s it.
 The lack of yeast in the dough won’t change the flavor.
 It is more about the texture of the dough.
 But even so, we found they tasted almost identical.
+To store your dough, you can use a normal pizza dough proofing box, but remember to separate the doughs with yeast.

 If you are on a yeast-free diet or just have yeast sensitivity, you should avoid some of these typical pizza toppings.